JamesGJ5-Learning-To-Code/basic-informational-site/plans.md

     3. DONE Going to listen on port 8080.

 6. DONE Complete index.js
-7. Try out the debugger with this application as in https://www.youtube.com/watch?v=2oFKNL7vYV8
+7. DONE Try out the debugger with this application as in https://www.youtube.com/watch?v=2oFKNL7vYV8
-8. Try out the Chrome DevTools debugger with this application
+8. DONE Try out the Chrome DevTools debugger with this application